-Schoellerbank (LEI 529900ESWL1AEC189F69) considers principal adverse impacts of its investment decisions on sustainability factors.
-This statement on principal adverse impacts on sustainability factors covers the reference period from January, 1 2022 to Dezember, 31 2022.
+Schoellerbank AG (LEI 529900ESWL1AEC189F69) is currently partially considering the key adverse effects of its investment decisions on sustainability factors.
+This statement is the consolidated statement of principal adverse effects on the

+Sustainability factors from Schoellerbank AG.
 This information on sustainability factors is based on the average of the indicators for the calendar year 2022, which were calculated for four key dates: March 31, June 30, September 30 and December 31 2022.